anusha-murali/anusha-murali.github.io/network_flows.md

 Now, it is impossible to find any more augmenting path between $S$ and $T$, therefore 19 is the maximal possible flow.

-**Example 2**: Find the max-flow in the above graph using the min-cut property.
+**Example 2**: Find the max-flow in the graph of Example 1 using the min-cut property.

 **Example 3**: Find the max-flow in the graph below using the min-cut property.